mgleavitt/second-brain-proto/README.md

 - Provide comprehensive answers with source attribution
 - Track costs and performance metrics
 - Cache results for efficiency
+- Use intelligent routing to optimize costs
+- Generate module summaries for improved accuracy
+- Implement semantic caching for similar queries

 ## Architecture